-4.3.4 Applicant Share
+4.4.5 Applicant Share

-- Salaries of project participants or Applicant staff shall be designated as applicant share. - Project costs incurred for services, equipment, wages, supplies, etc., that are directly incurred by the applicant. - Costs of other project items listed as ineligible costs in Section 4.3.2, above.
+- Salaries of project participants or Applicant staff shall be designated as Applicant share. - Costs incurred for services, equipment, wages, supplies, etc. - Costs of other items listed as ineligible costs in Section 4.4.2, above.

-4.3.5 In-Kind Share
+4.4.6 In-Kind Share

-In-kind matches, such as any third-party non-cash donations of time, services, equipment or supplies are valid and encouraged.
-In-kind matches may take the form of volunteer hours, donated materials, donated office space or equipment associated with the project, etc. A rate of \$28.99 per hour (Washington State 2015 value of volunteer time published by Independent Sector) will be used as the value of volunteer time unless the volunteer is performing tasks in their normal line of work.
-In that situation, the match will be calculated at their current billable pay scale.
+In-kind match is any third-party non-cash donations of time, services, equipment or supplies, and is highly encouraged.
+In-kind matches may take the form of volunteer hours, donated materials, donated office space or equipment associated with the project, etc. A rate of \$28.99 per hour (Washington State 2015 hourly rate for volunteer time published by Independent Sector) will be used as the hourly volunteer rate unless the volunteer is performing tasks in their normal line of work.
+In that situation, the match will be calculated at their current billable job rate.

-4.3.6 Cash Donations
+4.4.7 Cash Donations

-Cash donations are any third party donations of money (cash, check, or electronic transfer) toward the project.
+Cash donations are any third party cash donation toward the project.

-4.3.7 State Sales Tax
+4.4.8 State Sales Tax

-Applicants are required to collect and pay Washington State sales tax, if applicable.
+Applicants are required to collect and pay Washington state sales tax, if applicable.

-4.3.8 Budget Worksheet
+4.4.9 Budget Worksheet

-To the extent possible, all expenditures or services to be rendered through this project should be itemized on the budget worksheet to the greatest extent possible.
+All expenditures or services to be rendered through this project should be itemized on the budget worksheet, to the greatest extent possible.
 Use additional worksheets if necessary.

-Separate itemized costs for each component identified in the project, such as management plan, inventory, and outreach.
+Separate itemized costs for each project component identified in the project, such as management plan, inventory, consultant fees, and outreach.